KimSangYeon-DGU/Self_taught_algorithm_study/README.md

 - The algorithm is a reasonable specification to solve a given problem.

 # Why do you make this repository?
-- I want to provide the most efficient study road map through trial and error.
+- Through trial and error, I want to provide everyone to be interested in algorithm and data structure with the most efficient study road map.

 # [Uploaded Algorithms List](Codes/)
 - **Sort**